-I attended FutureGov’s Gov 2 Gov event at Canada House on Friday.
-Superb chandeliers, live tweeting commentary of the speakers, and an opportunity to discuss the use of social media as a tool for government engagement.
+FutureGov’s Gov 2 Gov conference at Canada House had superb chandeliers, live tweeting, and an opportunity to discuss social media as a tool for government engagement.

-What was most interesting for me was that the issues for strategic thinkers in digital engagement seem to be the same as the barriers that I come across (and subsequently beat down with a sledge hammer) in my change, sustainability and general business improvement work: people and organisations forgetting to ask, ‘Why are we doing this?’, ‘Who are we doing it for?’ and ‘What is the best way to do it?’, before diving into things head on.
+1. Issues for strategic thinkers in digital engagement are the same I come across (and subsequently beat down with a sledge hammer) in my work in other sectors: forgetting to ask: ‘Why are we doing this?’, ‘Who are we doing it for?’ and ‘What is the best way to do it?’, before diving in.

-Digital media and the potential for mass collaboration is a fabulous segue to asking those questions.
+2. Digital media and the potential for mass collaboration is a fabulous way in to ask strategic questions.
 It’s the perfect combination of geeky and cool; most people want to be a part of it before they fall behind; and those who think it’s ‘never going to catch on’ will be the ideal antagonist for office debate – and will eventually be telling the rest of the world that they were a part of it all from the very beginning.